amodhakal/snake/README.md

 ## Snake 🐍

 A custom implementation of the classical game Snake, built with Typescript, Vite and WebGL.
+Check out the website by clicking [here](https://amodhakal.github.io/snake/).

 ### Build Instructions